JAlcocerT/JAlcocerT/content/blog/entrep_stripe_webifyer.md

 Selling websites 1 by 1 can be good for starters.

+Even before that, you have this kind of journey:

+1. S**k at something
+2. Do it for free
+3. Repeat n times
+4. Get better
+5. Start $
+6. Swap free for $

+As demand can grow when you get better at something, you will need to increase the supply.

-But you will want to scale the ideas.
+As your time is limited, you will want to scale the ideas **with tech**:

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/testing-tinyauth/#logto-authentication" title="LogTo 101" image="/blog_img/dev/LogTo/logto-branded-signin.png" subtitle="Using Logto as Flask Web App Authentication with a sample 3 body WebApp | Post" >}}